JFinlayM/jarray/README.md

 This should install libjarray.so and libjarray.a in /urs/local/lib/ and jarray.h in usr/local/include/

 To use in your projet just include with *#include <jarray.h>* and link with *-ljarray* when compiling.
 You can find in folder `Examples` some simple c files using jarray.
+These examples uses presets so there should be not user implementation function but if you want to store custom types, you will need to implement functions.
+You can see examples of how the functions are implemented in `src/jarray_presets` folder.
-To see result (for jarray_string.c for example):
+To see result (for jarray_string.c and jarray_points.c for example):
 ```bash
 cd Examples
 make